stefanoborini/book-modelviewcontroller/source/01_from_smartui_to_traditional_mvc/01_smart_ui.rst

      maybe with two different visual aspects (*e.g.* both as a counter and as a progress bar)

    - The resulting class is difficult to test.
-The only way to stress it is to actually probe it with GUI events, which is impractical for reasons we will examine later.
+The only way to stress it through its public interface and functionality is to actually probe it with GUI events, which is impractical for reasons we will examine later.

    - The logic dealing with visual aspect (i.e. handling and layouting widgets, updating the label on the button), interaction aspect (handling the user